SteveDunn/steve-dunn-blog/posts/2017/12/15/readonly-parameters-in-c-a-step-closer-to-immutability.md

 ---
-title: 'Readonly parameters in C# - a step closer to immutability'
+title: Readonly parameters in C# - a step closer to immutability
 date: '2017-12-15T22:14:00+00:00'
 status: publish